Senthilvadivel-20/NLP_in_KDB/Logistic_Regression/README.md

 * Extract feature of tweet - convert the tweet to vector based on words frequency.
 * Traing the tweets in vector form, get the theta value.
 * Find the sentiment of test data with theta value.
 Compare the actual result with predicted result.

+!
+It's just basice model of Logistics regression in kdb+.
+ If you find any bugs or anything to change give pull request !